 '''

 Ringbuffer<String> ringbuffer = hz.getRingbuffer("rb");

 long sequence = ringbuffer.headSequence();

 while(true){

 String item = ringbuffer.readOne(sequence);

 sequence++;

+'''

+'''

 ... process item

 }

 '''

-By exposing the sequence, you can now move the item from Ringbuffer as long as the item is still available.
-If it is not available any longer, StaleSequenceException is thrown.
+By exposing the sequence, you can now move the item from the Ringbuffer as long as the item is still available.
+If the item is not available any longer, StaleSequenceException is thrown.